enzoaf99/dynamic-job-runner/README.md

 ### **Monitor Executions**

 - 📊 Review the **execution history** to inspect past results.
-- ❌ Cancel running jobs in real-time as necessary.
+- ❌ Cancel running jobs in real time as necessary.

 ---